sarvesh610/lucidtalk-core/README.md

 # 🚀 LucidTalk Core

-**Privacy-first P2P meeting transcription and AI SDK**
+**Privacy-first P2P meeting transcription and AI SDK for developers**

-Clean, simple SDK that wraps LucidTalk's existing backend modules to provide a developer-friendly interface.
+Clean, simple SDK that wraps LucidTalk's existing backend modules to provide a developer-friendly interface for seamless integration.

 ## ✨ Features